uphy/agent-sync/docs/input-output.md

 ## Glob Pattern Support in Inputs

-The `inputs` field supports glob patterns with doublestar support for recursive matching and exclusions:
+The `inputs` field supports glob patterns with doublestar support for recursive matching and exclusions.
+Input paths are always resolved relative to the configuration file directory (where your `agent-def.yml` is located):

 | Pattern | Description |
 |---------|-------------|